You have a permit in Sweden – Asylum You plan to travel abroad

 You have a residence permit in Sweden as a person in need of protection, and want to travel abroad for any length of time.

-If you have a residence permit, you can travel out of Sweden and back for as long as your permit is valid.
+If you have a residence permit in Sweden, you can travel out of Sweden and back for as long as your permit is valid.
 You must have a valid passport and your residence permit card.
 If you will be travelling to a non-Schengen country, you may need an entry visa.

 If you do not have a passport